Introduction

 12 Then he arose and departed and went to Samaria.
 On the way while he was at Beth-eked of the shepherds, 13 Jehu met the relatives of Ahaziah king of Judah and said, “Who are you?”
 And they answered, “We are the relatives of Ahaziah; and we have come down to greet the sons of the king and the sons of the queen mother.”
 14 He said, “Take them alive.”
 So they took them alive and killed them at the pit of Beth-eked, forty-two men; and he left none of them.

 Nor did Jehu receive a command from the LORD to kill the princes of Judah.
-Ahaziah is a son of the evil Jehoram and Athaliah and therefore a grandson of Ahab and rightly killed.
-The brothers of Ahaziah are not literal brothers, because Ahaziah did not have anymore (2Chr 21:16-17).
-They may be cousins of him.
-The fact that the men are killed is justified in God’s governmental ways, because they deserved to be killed.
+Ahaziah was a son of the evil Jehoram and Athaliah and therefore a grandson of Ahab and rightly killed.
+The brothers of Ahaziah are not literal brothers, because Ahaziah did not have any (2Chr 21:16-17).
+They may have been his cousins.
+The fact that the men were killed was justified in God’s governmental ways, because they deserved to be killed.
 They were friends of the house of Ahab.

 15 - 16 Jehonadab